 The Basic Guide to Inheriting a House with a Mortgage

+The process of inheriting a home is often emotional and overwhelming.
+There’s a lot to worry about—taxes, relatives, estates, etc.—and the stress only compounds when it turns out the inherited house still has a mortgage on it.
 When inheriting a house with a mortgage, we strongly recommend getting legal advice from a real estate attorney.
-With that said, here’s a basic guide to what to expect.
+With that said, here’s a basic guide on what to expect.

 How it Works: Inheriting a Home

-When someone passes away, the home is usually willed to another person (or persons such as when the property is apart of an estate).
-That person could then take the will and use that to put the property in their name, at which time they can then refinance it, live in it, rent it out or sell the property.
+When someone passes away, the home is usually willed to another person or several people if the property is part of an estate.
+That person could then take the will and use it to put the property in their name, at which time they can then refinance it, live in it, rent it out or sell the property.

 If there is no will, then the property must go through probate where an executor of the estate is appointed and that person would be in charge of willing the property to another person.

-No person, who has not been willed the property, can refinance or sell the property, as they don’t have legal ownership of the property.
+No person who has not been willed the property can refinance or sell the property, as they don’t have legal ownership of the property.
 If a person is not willed the property, then the property must be purchased from the estate.
-All traditional purchase loan requirements would come into play at that time.
+All traditional purchase loan requirements would be applicable in that situation.

-Often times, when a family member passes away (say it’s a parent) the property is usually put into an estate where the family members then decide whether they want to keep the property in the family or sell the property.
-It is not often that there is only on heir wherein the property would be solely awarded to them.
+Often times, when a family member passes away, the property is put into an estate where the family members can decide whether they want to keep the property or sell the property.
+It’s possible that a single heir could control the property, but that doesn’t happen often.

 What to Consider When Inheriting a Home

-Inheriting a home can be a long and complicated process which often occurs during an already-difficult time.
+Inheriting a home can be a long and complicated process which often occurs during a difficult time.
 With so many options and so many things to keep in mind, it can be difficult to know what to do next.